FRRouting/frr/doc/user/ospf_fundamentals.rst

 External LSAs
 ^^^^^^^^^^^^^

-External, or "Type 5", @acronym{LSA}s describe routing information which is entirely external to @acronym{OSPF}, and is "injected" into
+External, or "Type 5", :abbr:`LSA`s describe routing information which is entirely external to :abbr:`OSPF`, and is "injected" into :abbr:`OSPF`@.
-@acronym{OSPF}@.
 Such routing information may have come from another routing protocol, such as RIP or BGP, they may represent static routes or they may represent a default route.

-An @acronym{OSPF} router which originates External @acronym{LSA}s is known as an
-@acronym{ASBR,AS Boundary Router}.
-Unlike the link-state @acronym{LSA}s, and most other @acronym{LSA}s, which are flooded only within the area in which they originate, External @acronym{LSA}s are flooded through-out the @acronym{OSPF} network to all areas capable of carrying External
+An :abbr:`OSPF` router which originates External :abbr:`LSA`s is known as an :abbr:`ASBR (AS Boundary Router)`.
+Unlike the link-state :abbr:`LSA`s, and most other :abbr:`LSA`s, which are flooded only within the area in which they originate, External :abbr:`LSA`s are flooded through-out the :abbr:`OSPF` network to all areas capable of carrying External :abbr:`LSA`s (:ref:`OSPF_Areas`).
-@acronym{LSA}s (:ref:`OSPF_Areas`).

 Routes internal to OSPF (intra-area or inter-area) are always preferred over external routes.

-The External @acronym{LSA} describes the following:
+The External :abbr:`LSA` describes the following:

 * IP Network number

-  The IP Network number of the route is described by the @acronym{LSA} ID field.
+  The IP Network number of the route is described by the :abbr:`LSA` ID field.

 * IP Network Mask

   The body of the External LSA describes the IP Network Mask of the route.
-This, together with the @acronym{LSA} ID, describes the prefix of the IP route concerned.
+This, together with the :abbr:`LSA` ID, describes the prefix of the IP route concerned.

 * Metric